osu-eesc/cms-docs/user-guide/docs/adding-editing.md

   - **Event Cost**: how much it costs to attend the event
   - **Registration Link**: a link to register for the event online.
 If you enter the link here, you don’t need to enter it in the description.
   - **Registration Closed**: If you check this box, the registration button will be replaced with text that says "Registration Closed" on the event page and in teasers for the event in event lists.
   - **Event Type**: the category for the event.
-This is used for internal reporting as well as for export to Localist.
+This is used for internal reporting as well as for export to OSU's calendar system, Localist.
-  - **Description**: the full event description
+  - **Description**: the full event description.
+You do not need to include information, such as date, location, or cost, that is already included in other fields.
   - **More information or promotional flyer**: uploaded flyer or registration form for the event

     ![Promotional Flyer Screenshot](images/flyer.png)

-    - Important Note: For accessibility, it is important that any information in a flyer is also included in another field on the event (e.g., in the full description field).
+    - Important Note: It is important that any information in a flyer is also included in another field on the event (e.g., in the full description field).
+This is due to the OSU Calendar import process as well as Accessibility standards.
 See [Accessibility](content-requirements.md#accessibility).

   - **Contact name, email, and phone**: person to contact with questions about the event.
-This information is required by OSU’s calendar system, which pulls events
+This information is required by OSU’s calendar system, which pulls Extension events
   - **Tags**
-    - **Additional calendar**: used to export events to other calendars and create narrowed-down event lists on program and county pages
+    - **Topics**: specifies which topic pages the event should show on.
+Event lists on focus areas set up by counties can also be narrowed to show only events tagged with certain topics.
     - **Additional counties or programs**: other counties and programs where the event should show.
 You don’t need to include the county or program you are using to enter the event.
-    - **Topics**: specifies which topic pages the event should show on.
+    - **Category**: if you are entering an event through a Program group, you can tag it with one of the Program Resource Categories configured for that group (see the Program Resources section for more information).
+This can be used to narrow event lists on program subpages to only show events in a specific category.
+    - **Additional calendar**: used to export events to other calendars and create narrowed-down event lists on program and county pages
   - **Teaser settings**: thumbnail and short description that display in the event's teaser.
-If the thumbnail is empty, it will use the first image in the "images" field.
-If the "images" field is empty, it will use a default image based on the topic.
+If the thumbnail is empty, it will use a default image based on the topic, county, or program.

 ### How and Where Events Display